johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 ## Multi-Signer EDNS(0) Option Format

 This document uses an Extended Mechanism for DNS (EDNS0) {{!RFC6891}}
-option to include Key State information in DNS messages.
-The option is structured as follows:
+option to include Multi-Signer synchronization information in DNS messages.

+This option is structured the same way as the KeyState option described in {{?draft-berra-dnsop-opt-keystate}}, which has been implemented and shown to work for a similar use case.
+The requirements for multi-signer synchronization are sufficiently different that it is not possible to re-use the KeyState OPT also for this purpose and therefore a new EDNS(0) option is defined here.

+The Multi-Signer EDNS(0) option is structured as follows:

 ~~~
                                                1   1   1   1   1   1